 — #truthbomb, Danielle LaPorte

 Do you find ways to manage your stress?
 There are many ways to take on your stress, but getting a massage is not always an effective way to handle stress as stress does not live in your muscles; it lives in your nervous system.
 You can’t massage your nervous system.
 So you must find deeper ways of reconnecting to your parasympathetic nervous system that is responsible for your states of Rest & Digest.
-If you are not sleeping well, have a busy mind, find yourself in different states of anxiety or depression, have physical ailments that keep you from functioning optimally or fully in your daily life, you need to look deeper into what can relieve your stress at greater and greater levels beyond massage.
+If you are not sleeping well, have a busy mind, find yourself in different states of anxiety or depression, have physical ailments that keep you from functioning optimally or fully in your daily life, you need to look deeper into what can relieve your stress at greater and greater levels beyond a mere massage of your muscles.
 Meditation, and mindfulness are possibilities, but there are a multitude of ways to relieve stress.
 Find ones that suit you.

 Fact: You being sick doesn’t help others get well.
 You being poor doesn’t help anyone to be more prosperous.
 You being strong, healthy, living in abundance is very, very helpful to the collective.
 So please, be well, be radiant, be rich, be famous, be super-human — be whatever feels good.
 Do NOT go hungry or dim your light to ‘be of service to the world.’